-The London campus of ESCP Europe Business School hosted the launch of the ESCP Europe Electrical Vehicle Road Trip (EVRT) on 12th March 2016.
+The London campus of ESCP Business School hosted the launch of the ESCP Electrical Vehicle Road Trip (EVRT) on 12th March 2016.
 The event included the first energy conference in a four-part series taking place in London, Berlin, Turin, and Paris.
 The topic of a lively panel discussion was ‘Electric Vehicles in the UK: Turning Niche into Mainstream’.

-To give attendees a hands-on experience of what travel in an electric vehicle is like, the EVRT team arranged for a Tesla Model S shuttle-service to operate between West Hampstead and Finchley Road tube stations and the ESCP Europe campus.
+To give attendees a hands-on experience of what travel in an electric vehicle is like, the EVRT team arranged for a Tesla Model S shuttle-service to operate between West Hampstead and Finchley Road tube stations and the ESCP campus.
 For most, this was their first taste of an electric car, and reactions were overwhelmingly positive.

 The panel consisted of a selection of the EV industry’s top experts.
 Despite all being strong advocates of the technology, the discussion was lively and presented a range of opinions on the potential and future of electric cars.